r0x0r/pywebview/docs/guide/usage.md

 webview.start(custom_logic, window)
 ```

 There are two ways to structure an application.
-Either by running a local web server and pointing _pywebview_ to it, or by employing JS API and `evaluate_js`.
+Either by running a local web server and pointing _pywebview_ to it, or by employing JS API and `evaluate_js`. _pywebview_ also comes with a simple built-in web server that is good enough for serving local files.
+To use a local web server, set url to a local file and `webview.start(http_server=True)`.
 See [Architecture](/guide/architecture.md) for more information.

 To change a web renderer, set the `gui` parameter of the `start` function to the desired value (e.g `cef` or `qt`).
 See [Renderer](/guide/renderer.md) for details.